Upper School Distinctives

 In our Upper School community, our students enjoy lots of freedom, trust, and responsibility—it’s the best way, we think, to encourage their full and honorable investment in their Trinity experience.
 Our small classes allow students and faculty to work closely together, and there are many opportunities for students to develop their leadership skills, whether through Student Council, Robotics, our distinctive Service Learning and Leadership Program, Model UN Global Studies, or our many interscholastic sports teams.

 From places farther afield, like Stanford, Dartmouth, Wheaton, Samford, and Vanderbilt, to ones closer to home, like Elon, Duke, NC A&T, and UNC, Trinity's graduates go on to well-matched schools.
-From our first ten graduating classes (305 alumni), 11 seniors have been distinguished with full tuition, room and board scholarships: three Morehead-Cain Scholarships at the University of North Carolina; a Teaching Fellows Scholarship; a Faculty Scholarship at Whitworth University; a David Bittle Scholarship at Roanoke College; an ROTC Scholarship at Davidson College; a Trustee Scholarship at Loyola Marymount; and a U.S. Naval Academy appointment.
-Other accolades include six Division I athletic scholarships; 10 Governor’s School placements; National Merit commended, semi-finalist, and finalist scholarships; and over $12 million in merit awards.
+From our first 12 graduating classes (397 alumni), seniors have been distinguished with 12 full tuition, room and board scholarships: three Morehead-Cain Scholarships at the University of North Carolina; a Teaching Fellows Scholarship; a Faculty Scholarship at Whitworth University; a David Bittle Scholarship at Roanoke College; an ROTC Scholarship at Davidson College; a Trustee Scholarship at Loyola Marymount; and a US Naval Academy appointment.
+Other accolades include seven Division I athletic scholarships; 15 Governor’s School placements; National Merit commended, semi-finalist, and finalist scholarships; and over $15 million in merit awards.
 Ninety-eight percent of our graduates have matriculated to a four-year college or university.